Another 1.2 million Americans filed for first-time unemployment benefits last week

 In recent weeks the recovery from America’s jobs crisis seemed to have hit a roadblock, but last week’s claims for first-time unemployment benefits fell more than expected.

-That said, another 1.2 million Americans filed for initial jobless benefits last week on a seasonally adjusted basis, the Department of Labor reported on Thursday.
+That said, another 1.2 million Americans filed for initial jobless benefits in the week ending August 1 on a seasonally adjusted basis, the Department of Labor reported on Thursday.
 That was down from the prior week’s 1.4 million claims.

-Not adjusting for seasonal factors, just under 1 million people filed initial unemployment claims last week.
-Normally seasonal adjustments help smooth data, but the huge numbers during the pandemic have distorted it.

-First-time jobless claims peaked at 6.9 million in the last week of March and then declined for four months.
+It was a reversal of a trend in the past two reports, in which initial claims increased.
+First-time claims peaked at 6.9 million in the last week of March and then declined for four months.
 But around mid-July, they reversed directions and rose again.

 That’s not a good look for a labor market that desperately needs to recover after millions of workers were displaced by the pandemic.
 But last week offered hope that claims could head lower once again.